Topics Map > Services > Systems and Infrastructure for IT Partners > NDSU Authentication for Your Services (CAS/InCommon)

 - Host: apps.ndsu.edu

-The following are possible attributes that can be returned in SAML 1.1 / CAS 3.0 responses.
-How to retrieve these attributes.
+The following are possible attributes that can be returned in SAML 1.1, SAML 2.0, and CAS 3.0 responses.
+103487 How to retrieve these attributes.

 - displayName: givenName + sn

 - eduPersonUniqueId: Same ePUID as provided via InCommon, scoped to @ndsu.edu.
 Will not change for a given account.
-Is not share across multiple accounts for a single user.
-This is the best choice for an immutable value to identify as user.
+Is not shared across multiple accounts for a single user.
+This is the best choice for an immutable value to identify as a user.

 - givenName: Given name, normally preferred name from PeopleSoft